padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 If you haven't already you should now download our [example recordings]().
 Once you have those saved on your computer all you need to do is launch the JARVIS GUI and navigate to the <span style="color:#63a31f">Predict3D</span> menu as shown below.
 Here you'll have to specify a couple of things:
 - **Path of recording directory** is the path of the example recording you just downloaded, it should include the 'Example_Recording' directory.
 - **Weights for CenterDetect / HybridNet** lets you specify which weights you want to use.
 If you have trained models yourself you can leave them at 'latest'.
 If you didn't train the network yourself you'll have to put the path of the pretrained weights here.
 They can be found in the 'pretrained' directory inside your 'JARVIS-Hybridnet' folder.
-- **SkeletonPreset** lets you select a skeleton from a number of presets.
-For the example you should select the 'Hand' preset.
-Leaving it at 'None' will use the default colorscheme, without connecting any joints.
 - **Start Frame & Number Frames** let you select on which part of the recording you want to run the prediction.
 For quick results set 'Number of Frames' to 1000, to predict until the end of the recording set it to -1.

 Once all those settings are correct, press the predict button and wait for the progress bar to fill up.
 Once the process is finished you will find 'Videos' folder containing your recordings overlaid with the predicted keypoints as well as a 'data3D.csv' file that contains the 3D coordinates for every point in time.